Nathin78/Academic-Calculator/README.md

 * [ ] Multi-language support

 ## 📜 License
-This project is open-source and available fo
+This project is open-source and avai

 ⭐ If you find this project useful, consider giving the repository a star!